bridgetownrb/bridgetown/bridgetown-website/src/about.md

 So in March 2020, Portland-based web studio [Whitefusion](https://whitefusion.io) started on **Bridgetown**, a fork of Jekyll with a brand new set of project goals and a future roadmap.
 Whitefusion's multi-year experience producing and deploying numerous Jekyll-based websites furnishes a seasoned take on the unique needs of web agencies and their clients.

-It's early days yet, but our goal is to keep adding new features at a steady and predictable pace, grow the open source community around the project, and ensure a healthy future for a top-tier Ruby-based static site generator moving forward.
+It's early days yet, but our goal is to keep adding new features at a steady and predictable pace, grow the open source community around the project, and ensure a lively future for a top-tier Ruby-based static site generator moving forward.

 ## Roadmap